Binsabbar/iBOfficeBeacon/README.md

 	1. Select iBOfficeBeacon project from the Project Navigator.
 	2. Select iBOfficeBeacon Target from Targets.
 	3. In General under Identity, update the Bundle ID name to be unique to you (com.**NEW_NAME_HERE**.iBOfficeBeacon.dev)
-	4. In General, under Singing, tick the box for Automatically Manage Singing.
+	4. In General, under Singing, tick the box for Automatically Manage Signing.
 3. [Skip if you enabled Xcode to automatically manage signing] Select `iBOfficeBeaconDev schema`, and set the provision profile for it.
 	1. From Targets, select iBOfficeBeacon.
 	2. Under signing (Debug), select the provision profile you generated in step 1.